swiiny/blockmetrics/packages/api/ws/README.md

 - [Channels](#channels)

 ### How it works
-The subscribe/unsubscribe messages should be built acording to the following structure and be stringified before beeing sent.
+The subscribe/unsubscribe messages should be built according to the following structure and be stringified before beeing sent.
 ```
 {
   type: "subscribe",